mainmatter/playbook/src/development-process/README.md

 - Leveraging higher level tests (e.g. integration or acceptance tests) for ensuring the main features and flows of an application work as expected

-Continuous integration must mandatorily be set up in order for a project to be successful.
-While it should always be possible to run tests locally, they also need to be run automatically for every pull requests and after each merge to the project's main branch.
+Continuous integration must mandatorily be set up for a project to be successful.
+While it should always be possible to run tests locally, they also need to be run automatically for every pull request and after each merge to the project's main branch.

 #### Refactoring